NeoTech-Software/Android-Retainable-Tasks/README.md

 > **In-depth:**
 > The `TaskManger` (or actually a internal class) will detect when the Activity stops (`onStop()`). and will automatically remove all `Callback` listeners when this happens.
 At this moment the user-interface has become *"unstable"*,  this means that some user-interface functionality stops working.
 For example, the `FragmentManager` refuses at this point to add new Fragments because the Activity's `onSaveInstanceState()` method already has been called.
 If the `Callback` listener is not removed by the `TaskManager` before this point, then a `DialogFragment.show()` call will throw an exception when called in the `onPostExecute()` method.
 This is why the `Callback` listeners are removed when the Activity stops.

 Although tasks are automatically retained, you will still need to provide a new `Callback` listener for each `Task`.
-You can easily do this by implementing (overriding) the `TaskActivity` (or `TaskFragment`) `onPreAttachTask(Task)` method and return a `Callback` instance.
+You can easily do this by implementing (overriding) the `TaskActivityCompat` (or `TaskFragmentCompat`) `onPreAttachTask(Task)` method and return a `Callback` instance.
 At this point you can also use the `onPreAttachTask(Task)` method to restore the user-interface state according to the `Tasks` state.
 The `onPreAttachTask(Task)` method will be called for each task that isn't finished (didn't deliver).

 ```java
 public class Main extends AppCompatActivity implements Task.Callback {